The True Cost of Living in Kona (2026)

 2. The "Hidden" Taxes

 The Bad News: The GET (General Excise Tax).
-It's a 4.712% tax on *everything*—services, rent, food, and medical care.
+It is a 4.712% tax on everything including services, rent, food, and medical care.

 3. Healthcare Logistics